Posted on 12/30/2019 in Digital Marketing

 - Not be discriminated against for exercising their privacy rights.

 Personal data covered under CCPA includes: name, username, password, phone number, physical address, IP address, device identifiers, race, religion, marital status, military status, sexual orientation, browsing history, location information and biometric information.
-Data found in government documents is excluded.
+Data found in government documents are excluded.

-CCPA will still allow companies to use anonymized data but those in violation of the law can be fined $2,500 per violation, or $7,500 for intentional violations.
+CCPA will still allow companies to use anonymized data but those in violation of the law can be fined $2,500 per violation or $7,500 for intentional violations.

 While this is a California state law, it’s likely to have a much wider impact.
 If you have a website in the US, residents from any state might visit it so you need to be covered.
 Similar laws are expected to crop up soon in other states too.